navit-gps/navit/docs/configuration/vehicle.rst

 -->

 ===GPS===
-Most esential detail is the gps source, that need to be adapted to your local setup.
+Most essential detail is the gps source, that need to be adapted to your local setup.

 **Local:**